-On 16 December 2015, the European Commission announced 16 new action programs, and approximately EUR300 million to address the roots causes of forced displacement and human trafficking.377 These programs are aimed at the countries that compose the horn of Africa, and will receive EUR253 million through the EU Emergency Trust Fund for Africa to create more stability and build their capacity.
+On 16 December 2015, the European Commission announced 16 new action programs, and approximately EUR300 million to address the roots causes of forced displacement and human trafficking.
+These programs are aimed at the countries that compose the horn of Africa, and will receive EUR253 million through the EU Emergency Trust Fund for Africa to create more stability and build their capacity.
 Those who are fleeing political turmoil and violence are often at the greatest risk of human trafficking, and thus EUR40 million of this fund will be dedicated directly to preventing human trafficking and illegal smuggling of migrants.
-Other programs include facilitating the safe return of refugees to stable areas of Somalia, and improving integration of South Sudanese refugees in Uganda.378
+Other programs include facilitating the safe return of refugees to stable areas of Somalia, and improving integration of South Sudanese refugees in Uganda.
+The sum of South Sudanese refugees in Uganda.

-The EU has also expressed its continued commitment to addressing root causes of forced displacement, protection and asylum, prevention of migrant smuggling and human trafficking through implementation of the Khartoum and Rabat processes, which are frameworks for cooperation and political dialogue between the EU and its African partners.379
+The EU has also expressed its continued commitment to addressing root causes of forced displacement, protection and asylum, prevention of migrant smuggling and human trafficking through implementation of the Khartoum and Rabat processes, which are frameworks for cooperation and political dialogue between the EU and its African partners.513